postcss/postcss/README.md

   methods.

 * `sourcesContent` (boolean): indicates that we should set the origin content (for example, Sass source) of the source map.
-By default, PostCSS will add content only if previous map contains it.
+By default it is `true`.
+  But if all previous map do not contains sources content, PostCSS will miss it too.

 * `annotation` (boolean or string): indicates if we should add annotation comments to the CSS.
 By default, PostCSS will always add a comment with a path